Saying no without guilt or fear.

 Maybe you…

-- Snap at your kids over small things, then spend hours replaying it
+Snap at your kids over something small… then replay it for hours and feel awful

-- Try to "be grateful" but feel like you're quietly disappearing
+Try to “be grateful”… but feel like you’re quietly disappearing in your own life

-Here's the truth: This isn't a character flaw.
-It's burnout.
-And burnout happens when you've been over-functioning for so long that your nervous system is maxed out.
+When you’ve been over-functioning for so long, your nervous system gets maxed out.

-Therapy helps you understand where these patterns came from and heal them at the root—so you can stop carrying everyone's emotions, set boundaries that don't trigger panic, and finally trust yourself again.
+So you can stop carrying everyone else’s emotions, set boundaries without panic, and finally trust yourself again.

-📍 Based in Pasadena, serving clients across California and Nevada through secure online therapy.
+📍 Based in Pasadena, offering online therapy across California and Nevada

 I didn't realize how deep my over-functioning had gotten until I noticed a pattern: I'd snap at my kids over things that didn't matter, then spiral with guilt.
 Even as a therapist who specializes in this, I was missing the subtle signs.
 Here are 10 more signs of over-functioning - the ones you're probably missing too.